unravellingtechnologies/kilt/docs/commands.md

 ## kilt init

-Initialize Kilt from a Git repository.
+Initialise Kilt from a Git repository.

 ### Synopsis